cloudinary/cloudinary_gem/samples/README.md

 ### Setting up

-1. Download `cloudinary.yml` for you account from Cloudinary's [Management Console](https://cloudinary.com/console) or by using this [direct link](https://cloudinary.com/console/cloudinary.yml).
+1. Download `cloudinary.yml` for your account from Cloudinary's [Management Console](https://cloudinary.com/console) or by using this [direct link](https://cloudinary.com/console/cloudinary.yml).
 1. Place the downloaded `cloudinary.yml` file into the `config` directory of the project.
 1. In the project directory, run `bundle install` to install all the required dependencies.
 1. Run `rails server` to start the development server.